 Here’s a different and spicy version of our American classic.
 Rich with chili powder, sassy with cumin, sweet with creamed corn, this is a dinner suitable for our Southwestern lovin’ palates.
 This recipe makes two loaves, cook one and freeze the other.
 Left overs make wonderful cold sandwiches.

-Happy Salmon Saturday.
+Smoked Salmon Appetizer platter with Cheese and Crackers and Horseradish Cream.
+A great appetizer idea for your next wine tasting party.
 This past Tuesday, we hosted our monthly Wine Time gathering with our good friends, “the usual suspects.”
-For my contribution I served my favorite smoked salmon appetizer, a simple idea that I took away from a dinner years ago at Grand Lake Lodge.
-A simple platter of buttery crackers, a chunk of
+For my contribution I served my favorite smoked salmon appetizer, a simple idea that I took away

 This month’s Wine Night party found us celebrating one of the best wines I’ve ever sipped.
 A Barolo from Italy.
 Barolo wines are derived from the Nebbiolo grape and are produced in Italy’s Piedmont region.
 Nebbiolo is a black-skinned red wine grape variety most famous for creating the ‘tar and roses’ scent that is prominent in Barolo wines.
 This